-Serial Leaker John Prosser Pegs New iMac for August Launch
+Serial Leaker Jon Prosser Pegs New iMac for August Launch

 Apple's iMac redesign is rumored to feature "iPad Pro design language" and thinner bezels, similar to those seen on Apple's Pro Display XDR that accompanied the new Mac Pro last year.

-Prosser also responded to a question on Twitter about whether the new iMac would be powered by Apple Silicon or Intel-based, saying, "The first ARM Mac will likely be a 13.3" MacBook Pro."
+Prosser on Sunday also responded to a question on Twitter about whether the new iMac would be powered by Apple Silicon or be Intel-based, saying, "The first ARM Mac will likely be a 13.3" MacBook Pro."

 The first ARM Mac will likely be a 13.3” MacBook Pro — Jon Prosser (@jon_prosser) July 26, 2020